mwilliams2014/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/20-frontend-development-in-liferay/00-frontend-development-in-liferay-intro.markdown

 (in AMD format).
 Just provide a small bit of information about your module and
 @product@'s loaders take care of the rest.

+## npm

+You can use npm in your portlets.
+To do this, you must create an OSGi bundle with all the npm dependencies extracted and modified to work with the Liferay AMD Loader.
+Luckily, @product@'s `liferay-npm-bundler` is built for just this purpose, and even provides several presets for common module types (AMD, react, Angular JS,  etc.) to save you time.

+Simply include the `liferay-npm-bundler` in your project, and With just a small amount of configuration, the `liferay-npm-bundler` bundles your portlet for OSGi and transpiles your code for the Liferay AMD Loader, which lets you share JavaScript modules and take advantage of semantic versioning among portlets that use the same npm modules on the page.

 ## Lexicon and Clay [](id=lexicon)

 @product@ uses its own design language, called